 Also in July is the Zanzibar International Film Festival (or ZIFF for short).
 It’s an all-out art extravaganza, with workshops, screenings, and lectures held over a week for what is often called East Africa’s most significant cultural event.
-Cult films not just from Africa, but around the world – from Pakistan and Southeast Asia to Latin America – are shown for a true celebration of creativity.
+Cult films not just from Africa but worldwide – from Pakistan and Southeast Asia to Latin America – are shown as a true celebration of creativity.

 Zanzibar Festivals between September-November

 As for October?
-It’s just a great month to be visiting Zanzibar between two rainy seasons.
-November is a mini-rainy season, but there’s not a lot of people visiting and not a lot of events going on, either.
+It’s just a great month to visit Zanzibar between the two rainy seasons.
+November is a mini-rainy season, but there are not a lot of people visiting and not a lot of events going on, either.

-When is the Best Season to Travel Zanzibar?
+When is the Best Season to Travel to Zanzibar?

 High season (June to October)

-As mentioned, June is officially the dry season meaning your chance of a sunny day is exceptionally high.
-In general, this is the busiest time to visit Zanzibar and prices for accommodation will be at their highest.
+As mentioned, June is officially the dry season meaning your chance of a sunny day is exceptionally high while traveling to Zanzibar.
+In general, this is the busiest time to visit Zanzibar, and accommodation prices will be at their highest.
 However, you are almost guaranteed sunny days.
 Most would say this is the best time to travel to Zanzibar.

 Shoulder Season (November to March)

-Tourism is lower during this time, but sunny days are likely and temperatures are still good.
+Tourism is lower during this time, but sunny days are likely, and temperatures are still suitable.
 It’s technically the shoulder season, meaning you can likely score a deal before high season starts.
-(Just watch out for holiday pricing around Christmas and New Years).
+(Just watch out for holiday pricing around Christmas and New Year).

 Low Season (April to May)

 This is when the rains hit Unguja island.
-Tropical downpours and flooding are typical during these months and because of this many hotels will shut their door.
+Tropical downpours and flooding are typical during these months, and many hotels will shut their doors because of this.
 You’ll likely still have sunny weather, but I would expect to get wet during these months.
 In general, it’s not the best time to visit Zanzibar.